 2 Month Pregnant

-During the first month of pregnancy, you may experience several symptoms that indicate your body is adjusting to the changes.
+During the two month of pregnancy, you may experience several symptoms that indicate your body is adjusting to the changes.
 These symptoms can vary from woman to woman, but some common signs include:

 Fatigue: Experience heightened fatigue as one of the early signs during the first month of pregnancy.
 Your body is working hard to nourish and support your developing baby.